 The BNF for telephone-subscriber can be found in RFC 2806.
-Note, however, that any characters allowed there that are not allowed in the user part of the SIP URI MUST be escaped.
+Note, however, that any characters allowed there that are not allowed in the userinfo portion of the SIP URI must be escaped.
 An example of the use of escaped characters is provided in Example 4 in this section.

-- 2. SIP Service defines the SIP service that sent the initial Request-URI.
-A Request-URI that does not come from a registered SIP Service will be marked as external. - 3.
-Parameters to Match define a list of parameters that must be included in the SIP Request URI in order to consider a match.
+- 2. SIP Service defines the SIP service that sends the initial Request-URI.
+A Request-URI that does not come from a registered SIP Service is marked as external. - 3.
+Parameters to Match defines a list of parameters that must be included in the SIP Request URI in order to consider the request a match.
 Multiple parameters can be defined in the field; it is space delimited.
 Use to match any parameters.

-Service Mapping defines 3 fields to translate the Request URI.
-The resulting Request URI will be used to forward the SIP message to.
-Regular expression replace can be used in the fields.
-Matched groups can be expressed in 1, 2, 3, etc. tokens, while matched parameters in Parameters to Match can be replaced with [parameter] tokens.
-A total of up to 9 backreference tokens can be used in either the Userinfo or the Parameters to Add portions of the Request-URI.
-The backreference tokens will all be referring to the matched groups from the Userinfo Regex from the incoming Request-URI.
+Service Mapping defines three fields that translate the Request URI in order to determine where to forward the SIP message.
+Regular expression replacement tokens can be used in the fields.
+Matched groups can be expressed in tokens such as $1, 2, \sigma 3$, while matched parameters in Parameters to Match can be replaced with [parameter] tokens.
+A total of up to none backreference tokens can be used in either the Userinfo field or the Parameters to Add field.
+The backreference tokens all refer to the matched groups from the Userinfo Regex in the incoming Request-URI.

-- 1. Userinfo portion of the Request URI will be replaced.
-Regex replacement tokens can be used. - Note: If a password will be specified in the translated Request-URI, the separator : will have to be explicitly expressed in the translated Request-URI.
-The default value of \1:\3 for the user-info portion separated the user and password portions from the incoming Request-URI and should suffice in the majority of cases. - Note: When backreferences (\1, \3, etc) are used, the assumption is that the first colon specified is the delimiter for user:password, e.g., "\1:\3:test".
-The other ":" will be part of the password field.
-If parameter variables containing ":" are used, these characters will be considered part of the user or password fields and will thus be escaped in the resultant SIP message.
-For example, the parameter variable [param]="abc:def" and the translated user-info rule is "test[param]".
-The final user-info portion will be as follows: "testabc%3Adef". - 2.
-SIP Service selects one SIP Service defined in the SIP Service Table.

-3. Parameters to Add places URI parameters.
-Besides allowing regex replacement tokens, can be used to place all matched parameters in Parameters to Match.
+- 1. User info defines the portion of the Request URI that will be replaced.
+Regex replacement tokens can be used. - Note: If a password is specified in the translated Request-URI, the separator : must be explicitly expressed in the translated Request-URI.
+The default value of \1:\3 for the User info portion separated the user and password portions from the incoming Request-URI, and should suffice in the majority of cases. - Note: When backreference tokens such as \1 or \3 are used, the first colon that is used is the delimiter between user and password, for example, "\1:\3:test".
+The other ":" is part of the password field.
+If parameter variables that contain ":" are used, these characters are considered to be part of the user or password fields and are therefore escaped in the resulting SIP message.
+For example, in the parameter variable [param]="abc:def", the translated user-info rule is "test[param]".
+The remaining user-info portion is "testabc%3Adef". - 2.
+SIP Service selects one SIP Service that is defined in the SIP Service Table. - 3.
+Parameters to Add defines URI parameters.
+In addition to allowing regex replacement tokens, the wildcard can be used to include all matched parameters in Parameters to Match.